-- Rule of Cool: Why does killing a score shoot out blood?
+- Rule of Cool: Why does killing a skull shoot out blood?
 Why does shooting the floor with a shotgun blast cause you to rocket jump?
 Hell, why are your bullets daggers?
 This trope is why.

 - Super Mode: After collecting enough crystals you "level-up"- your daggers become bigger and deal more damage, they shoot faster, and the shotgun blast cools down quicker along with having a bigger spread.
 During the initial transition period, time slows down, allowing you to adjust to the sudden increase in power.
 Eventually you get the ability to shoot Homing Daggers by pressing right-click which makes clearing hordes even easier.